Exploring Cartan gravity with dynamical symmetry breaking: Introduction

 We now consider the gravitational field.
 This field is typically described entirely by a rank-2 space-time tensor $g_{\mu\nu}$ referred to as the metric tensor.
 We will refer to this as the second-order formulation of gravity.
-In the sense of the above definitions, this field is neither a gauge field nor a Higgs field \footnote{In the second-order formulation of gravity, the Christoffel connection is indeed a $GL(4)$-valued connection but it is constructed from $g_{\mu\nu}$ and therefore not usually thought of as the fundamental variable.}.
+In the sense of the above definitions, this field is neither a gauge field nor a Higgs field \footnote{In the second-order formulation of gravity, the Christoffel connection is indeed a $GL(4)$ connection but it is constructed from $g_{\mu\nu}$ and therefore not usually thought of as the fundamental variable.}.
 However, the metric formulation of gravity may be indeed be recovered from ingredients that have more, but not everything, in common with gauge theory.
-This is possible via the first-order Einstein-Cartan formulation of gravity \cite{Kibble:1961ba} wherein gravity is described by an $SO(1,3)$ gauge field $\omega^{I}_{\ph{I}J}\equiv \omega^{I}_{\ph{I}J\mu}dx^{\mu}$, referred to as the spin-connection, and a Lorentz valued one-form $e^{I}\equiv e^{I}_{\mu}dx^{\mu}$, referred to as the co-tetrad.
+This is possible via the first-order Einstein-Cartan formulation of gravity \cite{Kibble:1961ba} wherein gravity is described by an $SO(1,3)$ gauge field $\omega^{I}_{\ph{I}J}\equiv \omega^{I}_{\ph{I}J\mu}dx^{\mu}$, referred to as the spin-connection, and a Lorentz-vector and one-form $e^{I}\equiv e^{I}_{\mu}dx^{\mu}$, referred to as the co-tetrad.
 From the Einstein-Cartan perspective, gravitation is described by gauge invariant actions with the Lorentz group $SO(1,3)$ as the local symmetry group $G$.
-The metric tensor is identified with $\eta_{IJ}e^{I}_{\mu}e^{J}_{\nu}$ where $\eta_{IJ}=\mathrm{diag}(-1,1,1,1)$ is the invariant $SO(1,3)$ matrix.
+The metric tensor is identified as $g_{\mu\nu}=\eta_{IJ}e^{I}_{\mu}e^{J}_{\nu}$ where $\eta_{IJ}=\mathrm{diag}(-1,1,1,1)$ is the invariant $SO(1,3)$ matrix.
+While the connection $\omega^{I}_{\ph{I}J}$ has all the mathematical characteristics of a standard gauge field the co-tetrad $e^I$ does not appear to have a counterpart in gauge theory \footnote{A similar remark applies to the Palatini first-order formulation in which the dynamical variables are the $GL(4)$ gauge field $\Gamma^\rho_{\mu\nu}$, the affine connection, and the metric $g_{\mu\nu}$, which again does not appear to have a natural counterpart in gauge theory.}.
+It is an $SO(1,3)$ vector (and so possesses an `internal group' index) but also possesses a space-time index $\mu$, a combination not found in any other known fundamental field in physics.
+This dissimilarity with gauge theory may ultimately be superficial if it turns out that the co-tetrad is a composite object formed of more familiar objects.
+For example, an approach which has attracted recent interest is to retain the $SO(1,3)$ gauge field and regard $e^{I}$ as just such a composite object.
+For instance \cite{Akama:1978pg,Diakonov:2011im,Obukhov:2012je} have considered models involving sets of $spin(1,3)$ spinor fields $\{\Psi_{(i)}\}$ where $e^{I}_{\mu}\equiv i\sum_{(i)}\left(\bar{\Psi}_{(i)}\gamma^{I}D_{\mu}\Psi_{(i)}-D_{\mu}\bar{\Psi}_{(i)}\gamma^{I}\Psi_{(i)}\right)$.